Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Select-AzureADGroupIdsGroupIsMemberOf.md

 https://graph.windows.net/85b5ff1e-0402-400c-9e3c-0f9e965325d1/$metadata#Collection(Edm.String) {093fc0e2-1d6e-4a1b-9bf8-effa0196f1f7}
 ```

-The first command creates a GroupIdsForMembershipCheck object, and then stores it in the $Groups variable.
+The first command creates a **GroupIdsForMembershipCheck** object, and then stores it in the $Groups variable.

-The second command gets an ID for a group by using the Get-AzureADGroup (./Get-AzureADGroup.md)cmdlet, and then stores it as a property of $Groups.
+The second command gets an ID for a group by using the [Get-AzureADGroup](./Get-AzureADGroup.md) cmdlet, and then stores it as a property of $Groups.

-The third command gets the ID of a group by using Get-AzureADGroup , and then stores it in the $GroupId variable.
+The third command gets the ID of a group by using **Get-AzureADGroup**, and then stores it in the $GroupId variable.

 The final command gets the group membership of a group identified by $GroupId.